-Acceptance angle of a fiber is the half cone angle of the light that can be launched into an optical fiber and be reflected internally as shown in Figure 8.
-A fiber's numerical apertures or acceptance angles are used to determine collection efficiency from LEDs and photodetectors.
+Acceptance angle of a fiber is the half cone angle of the light that can be launched into an optical fiber and be reflected internally, as shown in Figure 7.
+A fiber's numerical apertures or acceptance angles are used to determine collection efficiency of LEDs and photodetectors.

-Figure 8.
+Figure 7.
 Optical fiber showing the acceptance angle of light.